devops-flux/mongodbbscript/README.md

 MongoDB version: 6.0.0
 Bash version: 5.0.17

 Test results confirm:
 Successful backup creation.
 Flawless restoration of backup data.
 Proper functioning of the MongoDB replica set after backup and restore.

-Support:
+## Support:
 Feel free to reach out for further assistance.
+If you encounter issues, provide the error messages and logs for troubleshooting. you can reach at me anandrai@devopsflux.com

 ## Customization: